chainguard-dev/edu/content/software-security/glossary.md

 ### Certificate authority

 Often abbreviated as **CA**, a certificate or certification authority is a governing body that stores, signs, and issues digital certificates that can verify claims about the ownership of a given public key.
 Software consumers can use a CA to verify the assertions made about the private key that corresponds with the certified public key.
 A trusted third party, CAs use the X.509 or EMV standard to format certificates.

 ---

-### CI/CD

-A pipeline approach to code development and release.
-CI stands for **c**ontinuous **i**ntegration, referring to the automation of testing code modifications frequently to avoid conflict between developer changes.
-CD stands for **c**ontinuous **d**elivery and/or **d**eployment, referring to the next stage of the pipeline where code is automatically merged to a repository or production environment after passing tests to fast-track the release of new changes to customers.
-CI/CD aims to reduce slowdowns experienced by manual code checking and approval, shortening the development cycle and allowing for more updates to reach consumers.

----